-St Antony’s College, University of Oxford, in partnership with the international integrated energy company Eni, is offering one student from Angola, Ghana, Mozambique, Nigeria, or the Republic of the Congo (Congo-Brazzaville) the opportunity to study for a fully funded degree in 2016/17.
+St Antony’s College, University of Oxford, in partnership with the international integrated energy company Eni, is offering up to three students from Angola, Ghana, Mozambique, Nigeria, or the Republic of the Congo (Congo-Brazzaville) the opportunity to study for a fully funded degree in 2023/24.

 |About the scholarships||Am I eligible?||What does it cover?||How do I apply?||How will I know if I